Freud's psychoanalytic theories: Id

-The id according to Freud is the part of the unconscious that seeks pleasure.
-His idea of the id explains why people act out in certain ways when it is not in line with the ego or superego.
-The id is the part of the mind, which holds all of humankind's most basic and primal instincts.
-It is the impulsive, unconscious part in the mind that is based on the desire to seek immediate satisfaction.
-The id does not have a grasp on any form of reality or consequence.
-Freud understood that some people are controlled by the id because it makes people engage in need-satisfying behavior without any accordance with what is right or wrong.
-Freud compared the id and the ego to a horse and a rider.
-The id is compared to the horse, which is directed and controlled, by the ego or the rider.
-This example goes to show that although the id is supposed to be controlled by the ego, they often interact with one another according to the drives of the ego.Id is made up of two biological instincts.
-Eros which is life instinct and thanatos which is death instinct.
+The Id, according to Freud, is the part of the unconscious that seeks pleasure.
+His idea of the Id explains why people act out in certain ways when it is not in line with the ego or superego.
+The Id is the part of the mind which holds all of humankind's most basic and primal instincts.
+It is the impulsive, unconscious part of the mind that is based on the desire to seek immediate satisfaction.
+The Id does not have a grasp on any form of reality or consequence.
+Freud understood that some people are controlled by the Id because it makes people engage in need-satisfying behavior without any regard for what is right or wrong.
+Freud compared the Id and the Ego to a horse and a rider.
+The Id is compared to the horse, which is directed and controlled by the Ego, the rider.
+This example goes to show that although the Id is supposed to be controlled by the Ego, they often interact with one another according to the drives of the Ego.
+The Id is made up of two biological instincts, Eros which is the drive to create, and Thanatos which is the drive to destroy.

 Ego

-In order for people to maintain a realistic sense here on earth, the ego is responsible for creating a balance between pleasure and pain.
-It is impossible for all desires of the id to be met and the ego realizes this but continues to seek pleasure and satisfaction.
-Although the ego does not know the difference between right and wrong, it is aware that not all drives can be met at a given time.
-The reality principle is what the ego operates in order to help satisfy the id's demands as well as compromising according to reality.
-The ego is a person's "self" composed of unconscious desires.
-The ego takes into account ethical and cultural ideals in order to balance out the desires originating in the id.
-Although both the id and the ego are unconscious, the ego has close contact with the perceptual system.
-The ego has the function of self-preservation, which is why it has the ability to control the instinctual demands from the id.
+In order for people to maintain a realistic sense here on earth, the Ego is responsible for creating a balance between pleasure and pain.
+It is impossible for all desires of the Id to be met and the Ego realizes this but continues to seek pleasure and satisfaction.
+Although the Ego does not know the difference between right and wrong, it is aware that not all drives can be met at a given time.
+The reality principle is what the Ego operates on to help satisfy the Id’s demands while also compromising with the constraints of reality.
+The Ego is a person's "self" composed of unconscious desires.
+The Ego takes into account ethical and cultural ideals in order to balance out the desires originating in the Id.
+Although both the Id and the Ego are unconscious, the Ego has close contact with the perceptual system.
+The Ego has the function of self-preservation, which is why it has the ability to control the instinctual demands from the Id.